lilyhdo/Bamboo-HockeyApp-Appium-ReactNative/README.md

 - Appium to write the automation test
 - ReactNative to write the app

-The guidelines in this repo will show you how to use Bamboo to automatically build your app on HockeyApp and how to run automation tests with Kobiton.
+Kobiton is a mobile cloud platform that enables users to perform manual or automated testing on iOS and Android devices.
+This guide will demonstrate how to configure Bamboo to get the latest build on HockeyApp and run Appium automation tests on Kobiton Test Cloud service.

 ## Table of Contents